Simpler O(1) Query Algorithm for Level Ancestors: Introduction

 \section{Introduction}

-In the level ancestor problem, we are given a rooted tree, which is to be preprocessed to answer queries of the type: \begin{quote} find the $i$th ancestor of a node $v$. \end{quote}
+In the level ancestor problem, we are given a rooted tree, which is to be preprocessed to answer queries of the type: find the $k$ th ancestor of a node $v$ (here, both $k$ and $v$ are query parameters).